Extensions of algebraic groups with finite quotient and nonabelian 2-cohomology: Extensions of algebraic groups and nonabelian 2-cohomology

 Given an outer action $\kappa:F_\Gamma\to\sout(G_{k_s})$ of $F$ on $G$ as above, its restriction to the subgroup $\gamma_F(\Gamma)\subset F_\Gamma$ is $\kappa_G$ by definition.
 We have then the natural restriction map

 where $H^2(k,G)$ is the classic set defined in \cite[1.5]{Borovoi93}.
 Note that this is indeed a map since it corresponds, following \cite[1.18]{SpringerH2}, to the relation $(\gamma_F,\id_G)_*^2$ and $\id_G$ is trivially surjective.
+It is moreover a surjective map since there is a natural inflation map that goes the other way and defines a section.
 Recall that $H^2(k,G)$ admits a natural neutral element corresponding to the semi-direct product $G_\Gamma=G(k_s)\rtimes\Gamma$.
 We can thus consider $H^2(k,G)$ as a pointed set by taking this class as the base point.\footnote{Note that there may be other neutral elements in $H^2(k,G)$.
 However, they define other actions of $\Gamma$ over $G(k_s)$ (or, if one wishes, other $k$-forms of $G$) and hence our base point is uniquely defined.}

 It follows from the definition of this relation that a class in $H^2(F,G,\kappa)$ represented by an extension $E$ of $F_\Gamma$ by $G(k_s)$ maps to this base point if and only if it is represented by a 2-cocycle $(\f,\g)\in Z^2(F,G,\kappa)$ such that